NationalSecurityAgency/qgis-kmltools-plugin/readme.md

 * ***Name/Label field*** - This is the name or label that will be displayed in Google Earth.
 * ***Description fields*** - By default all fields are selected to be included in the KMZ.
 When the user clicks on a placemark in Google Earth, these fields will be displayed.
 If only one field is specified then it will be treated as a description field.
-* ***Export style for single and categorized symbols*** - Select this if you want to export the QGIS style information to KML.
+* ***Export style for single, categorized, and graduated symbols*** - Select this if you want to export the QGIS style information to KML.
 Note that for lines and polygons, you can only use simple styles.
-If the style is not single or categorized, then no style information will be exported.
+If the style is not single, categorized, or graduated, then no style information will be exported.
+* ***Point layers: Use the following Google icon, but use QGIS icon color and size*** - Rather than display the QGIS icon shape, you can select one of the Google Earth icon shapes to be displayed for point features.
+The size and color of the icon will be determined by QGIS.
 * ***Specify whether to include altitude in the KMZ*** - If altitude is available in the QGIS geometry as a Z attribute or is available in the attribute table, then it can be included in the KMZ.
 Note that the altitude value must be in **meters**; otherwise, it will not be displayed correctly.
 The KML Altitude Mode also affects how altitude is interpreted.
 * ***Default altitude mode when not obtained from the attribute table*** - When altitude is not obtained from a field in the attribute table, then this value is used.
 * ***Altitude mode field*** - Specify a field in the attribute table to be used as the altitude mode.